 Guide

-This is a Guide to the major categories of items and materials in the Roger Williams University School of Law Archives.
-A separate Register contains the box and folder listing of all items in the R.W.U.
-Archives to date and is maintained by the Catalog Librarian.
+This guide covers the major categories of items and materials in the Roger Williams University School of Law archives.
+A separate register contains the box and folder listing for all items in the archives to date and is maintained by the Catalog Librarian.

 Academic Calendars, Course Listings, and Examinations Schedulesare generated by the Associate Dean of Academic Affairsandcollected comprehensively.
 In addition, descriptions of the courses offered are provided.
 These items have been printed from the School of Law website as they are no longer being distributed in paper.